casangi/casadocs/markdown/imaging/image-cube-visualization/viewer-basics.md

 -   POSITION-VELOCITY DIAGRAM: Use this mouse tool to drag out a position axis that can be used to generate a position velocity diagram in a new viewer panel from the region manager dock.

 <div class="alert alert-info">
-**NOTE**: The \'escape\' key can be used to cancel any mouse tool operation that was begun but not completed, and to erase a region, point, or other tool showing in the display area.
+**NOTE**: The 'escape' key can be used to cancel any mouse tool operation that was begun but not completed, and to erase a region, point, or other tool showing in the display area.
 </div>